eclipse-pass/pass-documentation/developer-documentation/pass-core/api/doi.md

 The DOI API has two services.
 One service returns the corresponding PASS journal for the article identified by a DOI as well as the article's CrossRef metadata.
 The other service returns information about a manuscript from Unpaywall.

 Both services accept the DOI of a journal article as a query parameter with a name of `doi`.
 The DOI should be formatted like `10.1234/ ...`.
 If a DOI is of a longer URL form containing the string `doi.org/`, then we truncate the DOI to take everything after this substring.
-If the DOI is not valid, a 400 status code is returned.
-On success a 200 is returned.
+If the DOI is not valid, a `400 Bad Request` status code is returned.
+On success a `200 OK` is returned.
 If there is an error the response will be a JSON object with an error key containing a message.

 The services will look for an environment variable called `PASS_DOI_SERVICE_MAILTO` to specify a value on the User-Agent header on the Crossref and Unpaywall requests.